pelias-deprecated/kubernetes/README.md

 * [Elasticsearch operator](https://github.com/zalando-incubator/es-operator) by Zalando
 * [Elastic Cloud](https://www.elastic.co/cloud/) by Elastic, for those looking for a hosted solution
 * [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/): hosted Elasticsearch on AWS (be sure sure to change the port from AWS's default of 443)

+## Running a build

+In addition to the primary Helm chart in this repo, which is used for running the Pelias services, the `build` directory contains an _experimental_ Helm chart for running a build on Kubernetes.

+However, you probably shouldn't use it, as it hasn't been maintained in some time.
+Instead, use the [Pelias Docker setup](http://github.com/pelias/docker/) to run a build, and save the Elasticsearch index and other data in locations where your primary Pelias cluster can use it.

 ## Handy Kubernetes commands